Getting Started

 Interrupt Persistence

 LangGraph supports interrupting the execution flow to request user input or handle specific interactions.
-These interrupts can be persisted and restored when switching between threads.
-This means that if a user switches away from a thread during an interaction (like waiting for user approval), the interaction state will be preserved when they return to that thread.
+These interrupts can be persisted and restored when switching between threads:

 - Make sure your thread state type includes the